-The internal MCU clock frequency (f{INT}) drives directly the AR TIMER while it is divided by 12 to drive the TIMER, the A/D converter and the Watchdog timer, and by 13 to drive the CPU core, as may be seen in Figure 9..
+The internal MCU clock frequency (f{INT}) is divided by 12 to drive the Timer, the A/D converter and the Watchdog timer, and by 13 to drive the CPU core, as may be seen in Figure 4.

 With an 8MHz oscillator frequency, the fastest machine cycle is therefore 1.625μs.